MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/pipelines/sprint-230-update.md

 Picture a scenario that you deploy your system in multiple stages.
 Before deploying the second stage, there's an Approval and an Invoke Azure Function check that runs a sanity check on the already-deployed part of the system.

 When reviewing the Approval request, you notice the sanity check ran two days earlier.
-In this scenario you may be aware of another deployment that affected the result of the sanity check.
+In this scenario, you may be aware of another deployment that affected the result of the sanity check.

 With this sprint, you can rerun Invoke Azure Function and Invoke REST API checks.
-This functionality is available only for checks that have succeeded and have no retries.
+This functionality is available only for checks that succeeded and have no retries.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of dynamic check.](../../media/230-pipelines-05.png " Screenshot of dynamic check.")